xShadowBlade/emath.js/documentation/docs/tutorials/coinGame/intro.md

 Welcome to this tutorial about the basics of eMath.js.

 In this tutorial, we'll walk through the process of building a simple incremental game where users can gain coins and invest in upgrades to increase their coin earnings.
-We'll leverage the capabilities of eMath.js to manage currency, boosts, and upgrades efficiently.

 ## Prerequisites

 Before we dive in, ensure you have the following:

-- Basic knowledge of JavaScript.
+- Basic knowledge of JavaScript or TypeScript.
 - A code editor (e.g., Visual Studio Code) for comfortable coding.
 - Either:
   - NodeJS and npm
   - or a browser to view HTML

 ## What You'll Learn